 - A statement of purpose explaining why the applicant wishes to undertake graduate studies in their chosen field.
-(This is given considerable weight in admission decisions.)
+The statement is given considerable weight in admission decisions.

-- 2 letters of recommendation.
-(Most weight is given to recommendations by teachers who can assess ability to perform at a high academic level.)
+- Two letters of recommendation.
+Most weight is given to recommendations by teachers who can assess the applicant’s ability to meet high academic standards.

 - Complete transcripts from all educational institutions previously attended.

 - For international applicants, an official TOEFL score is required before the application will be reviewed by the field.
 Detailed TOEFL requirements and instructions are available through the Graduate School website.

 - GRE scores are not required, but are useful for evaluation.

 - The application fee or a letter requesting a fee waiver, with appropriate documentation.

 The current tuition for the 2019-2020 academic year is $37,022.
 Estimated living costs are not included.

 Applicants need to obtain their own funding.
 International students are required to show proof of funding before the Graduate School will admit them to the program.

 The program has one Coverdell Fellowship to award per year.
 The Fellowship may be awarded to one student, in which case it covers full tuition, or it may be split among up to four students at the discretion of the Global Development admissions committee.